Red Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Masataka Yoshida and the Boston Red Sox take the field on Monday at Fenway Park against Jose Berrios, who is the named starter for the Toronto Blue Jays.
-First pitch will be at 7:10 PM ET.
+Yusei Kikuchi takes the mound for the Toronto Blue Jays on Tuesday against Rafael Devers and the Boston Red Sox.
+First pitch is at 7:10 PM ET for this second game in a four-game series.

-The Blue Jays are listed as -145 moneyline favorites in this matchup against the Red Sox (+120).
-The total for the matchup has been listed at 10 runs.
+The Red Sox are +115 moneyline underdogs in this matchup against the favorite Blue Jays (-140).
+The total for the matchup is listed at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.